 Sharing in the frequency band 22.21-22.5 GHz should take into account the characteristics and protection requirements for these EESS (passive) systems that operate in the frequency band 22.21-22.5 GHz.

-The current studies A in Document 5B/531 Annex 13 Section A14.1.2 indicate that the first configuration (operational scenario 4.2, wildfire observation) can support without imposing harmful interference into the EESS (passive) not more than approximately 256 clusters, defined by ground station platforms and their associated aeronautical users operating within the specially defined region, for the downlink transmission direction.
-Considering the uplink transmission direction, this upper limit is 24 clusters.
-Noting that the number of clusters defined in operational scenarios (see section 4 of Document 5B/XXX Annex YY) are lower than these values.
+The current studies A in Document 5B/531 Annex 13 Section A14.1.2 indicate that the first configuration (operational scenario 4.2, wildfire observation) can not support without imposing harmful interference into the EESS (passive) not more than approximately 128 clusters, each defined by ground station platforms and their associated aeronautical users operating within the specially defined region, for the downlink transmission direction.
+Considering the uplink transmission direction, this upper limit is not met therefore emission limits or avoiding the adjacent band for uplink should be taken into account.
+Noting that the number of clusters defined in operational scenarios (see section 4 of Document 5B/XXX Annex YY, Table 5-1) are lower than these values for the downlink direction (but not the uplink).

 The majority of the contribution to this harmful interference from wildfire observation comes from non-safety-of-life AMS uplink systems operating immediately adjacent to the EESS (passive) band specifically within 50 MHz of the band edge of the frequency band 22.21 GHz.

+The current studies A in Document 5B/531 Annex 13 Section A14.1.2 indicate that the second configuration (operational scenario 4.3, search and rescue) can not support without imposing harmful interference into the EESS (passive) more than approximately 64 clusters, each defined by seven coordinated aeronautical users operating bi-directional air-air links within the specially defined region.
+Noting that the number of clusters defined in operational scenarios (see section 4 of Document 5B/XXX Annex YY, table 5-2) are lower than these values.

+The majority of the contribution to this harmful interference from search and rescue operations comes from non-safety-of-life AMS air-air systems operating immediately adjacent to the EESS (passive) band specifically within 30 MHz of the band edge of the frequency band 22.21 GHz.

+The current studies A in Document 5B/531 Annex 13 Section A14.1.2 indicate that the third configuration (operational scenario 4.4, border surveillance) can not support without imposing harmful interference into the EESS (passive), each defined by two coordinated aeronautical observation users operating in relay (air-air bidirectional links) with an additional aircraft which communicates (return link) with a single ground station located within the specially defined region. passive service.

+The majority of the contribution to this harmful interference from border surveillance operations comes from non-safety-of-life AMS air-air relay return systems operating immediately adjacent to the EESS (passive) band specifically within 20 MHz of the band edge of the frequency band 22.21 GHz.

-Limiting the OOB emissions of the AMS to [XX dBW/MHz] would ensure the protection of the EESS passive service.[Note: The following text regards the sharing scenario 4.5 (Data networks above the clouds) but this study has not been finalized for consideration in the PDNR in section 4 of Document 5B/481, Annex 31.]
+[Note: The following text regards the sharing scenario 4.5 (Data networks above the clouds) but this study has not been finalized for consideration in the PDNR in section 4 of Document 5B/481, Annex 31.]